ckamps/2232-defiance/content/01-the-property.md

 ## Bluffs

-Two exposed limestobe bluffs bracket the main home site.
+Two exposed limestone bluffs bracket the main home site.
 The bluffs are illuminated at night with solar floodlights.

 ## Lower Land

-The lower land of the parcel sits ~70' below the building level.
+The lower land of the parcel sits ~70' below the level of the home.
+Well above any potential flooding of the Femme Osage Creek and Missouri River valleys.

 ### Stone Steps to Lower Land